AMC's "Rambler Division" V8 Engine '56-'67

 #5; 1.620" 1.060" ,0620'

-Rambler V8 camshafts has a large shaft diameter similar to '66-up AMC V8s (not a weird looking cam/no skinny shaft surprise like some of their competitors) whereby it makes a good candidate for using a re-grind service in order to get a more aggressive cam lobe profile cut...
+Rambler V8 camshafts have a large shaft diameter similar to '66-up AMC V8s (not a weird looking cam/no skinny shaft surprise like some of their competitors) wherefore it makes a good candidate for using a re-grind service in order to get a more aggressive cam lobe profile cut...

-Timing Chain & Gear Set; Center Distance = 4.965" -same chain and lower gear pn#s as '66-up AMC V8 -both have 23 tooth lower & 46 tooth upper gear sets.
+Timing Chain & Gear Set; denter to center distance = 4.965" -same chain and lower gear pn#s as '66-up AMC V8 -both have 23 tooth lower & 46 tooth upper gear sets.
 However I've compared and measured both upper timing sprockets and there is no easy way to make an adapter for interchange; The stock cam snout diameter specification on '66-'91 AMV8 is 1.016", but I've measured 1.019" on SA Gear's aftermarket unit, whereas my Rambler V8 upper timing sprocket bore diameters measure 1.00" exactly = the later AMC V8 upper timing sprockets have a .019" larger bore = TOO LOOSE/won't work.
 Rambler V8 use a 3/16" woodruf key and later AM V8s use an 1/8" woodruf key = upper timing sprocket alignment key doesn't match either.

 I've completed my first 'XRV8 Parts' roller chain timing set for '56-'67 AM RV8 by transplanting an RV8 hub into an AMV8 upper sprocket using my homemade precision benchtop lathe.